 The short answer?
 No. We suppose it depends on what you classify as hard.
 It may depend on your skills/expertise and how transferable they are.
 What we can say is that there is a bounty of employment opportunities, a very fair minimum wage rate of $13 an hour, and good public transport.
 Let’s consider a few scenarios, perhaps one may be applicable to you in one way or another:

 Professionals and Skilled Tradesmen

 Prospects for semi-skilled workers are excellent in Canada.
-Many, many positions give on the job training, pay above minimum wage and offer great working hours, so if you would like to advance, you will have ample opportunity for study to do so.
+Many, many positions give on-the-job training, pay above minimum wage, and offer great working hours, so if you would like to advance, you will have ample opportunity to study to do so.
 It is also very much a possibility to become a permanent resident of Canada in a semi-skilled occupation.
 There are numerous semi-skilled positions that Canada is struggling to fill, such as: